-No. Potential Impacts/ Risks Description of Impacts/ Risks Typical activities that cause Impacts/ Risks Codes of Practices or Mitigation Measures Responsible l.
+No. Potential Impacts/ Risks Description of Impacts/ Risks Typical activities that cause Impacts/ Risks Codes of Practices or Mitigation Measures Responsible 1.
 Damages or loss of vegetation cover and trees Vegetation cover and/or trees at the construction site or any other location to be used by the Project may be removed or disturbed during the construction phase.
 This impact can be avoided, minimized or mitigated.
 Site clearance for a construction site, camps, Construction material exploitation and/or storage Store topsoil from excavated area for vegetation planting/reinstatement at the end of construction Only cut trees and remove vegetation in areas specified in the design.
 Keep the area of vegetation removal minimal.
 Avoid loading the pipes, timbers, construction tools on vegetated areas.
-Place them on barren soil Restore vegetation cover on barren soil at the end of construction Plant native trees to compensate for trees logged for timber used in the sub-project or create vegetation cover Refill excavated areas and cover with top soil for vegetation cover to regenerate Others (specify) Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants
+Place them on barren soil Restore vegetation cover on barren soil at the end of construction Plant native trees to compensate for trees logged for timber used in the subproject or create vegetation cover Refill excavated areas and cover with top soil for vegetation cover to regenerate Others (specify) Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants

-2. Loss or Sand or gravel from reserved beaches Site/land clearance Erect temporary fences to • Contractor degradation of or riverbeds should be protected and Construction Excavation protect the preserved trees • Provincial MAL valuable natural/ not extracted or procured Natural resource for before commencement of any officer and MAL's ecological construction. construction materials at works within the site.
-E&S focal points resources Coral as this is a valuable marine important sites Do not disturb (e.g. logging, with support of resource.
-It grows very slowly, and it particularly corals from hunting, catching, shooting, the E&S takes a long time to recover from the sea, trees from a poisoning, littering) breeding consultants damages.
-Coral reefs protect the protected area, sand and ground of fishery resources such Consultants shoreline from wave actions and gravel from riverbeds as swamp/lagoon/sea grass bed, storms; it is habitat from a great etc. mangrove areas, or grassland variety of fish and marine life. etc. seasonally inundated, or any - area that is protected as a green If large amounts of sand, gravel and stones from the riverbed are space. extracted, the flowing pattern of the Only use legal timber for river may be seriously affected.
-The construction by requiring the river may scour around bridge piers supplier to show a certificate for and abutments and endanger their timber stability.
-The river may erode other Only use local native species of sections of the riverbeds and banks vegetation for planting and and thereby cause serious problems restoration of natural landforms elsewhere Do not dig excessive amounts of Protected areas, wetland, mangrove sand, gravel or rocks from rivers area, swamp, bird sanctuary, seagrass for construction. beds are essential to biodiversity and Do not extract materials from earth and may also have valuable coral reefs for construction landscape. materials.
-Some sites may be significant to local Others (specify)Others (specify) communities in cultural/religious/ historical/archaeological aspects.
-If construction takes place at or nearby such sensitive socio- environmental features, threats or severe/ permanent damages may be caused to such sites.
-Such potential high impacts should be identified in the early stage of subproject planning and avoided in the ART project.
+2. Loss or degradation valuable recological resources not extracted or procured Site/land clearance Construction Excavation Natural resource for construction materials at important sites particularly corals from the sea, trees from a protected area, sand and gravel from riverbeds etc. Erect temporary fences to protect the preserved trees before commencement of any works within the site.
+Do not disturb (e.g. logging, hunting, catching, shooting, poisoning, littering) breeding ground of fishery resources such as swamp/lagoon/sea grass bed, mangrove areas, or Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants If large amounts of sand, gravel and stones from the riverbed are extracted, the flowing pattern of the river may be seriously affected.
+The river may scour around bridge piers and abutments and endanger their stability.
+The river may erode other sections of the riverbeds and banks and thereby cause serious problems elsewhere Protected areas, wetland, mangrove area, swamp, bird sanctuary, seagrass beds are essential to biodiversity and earth and may also have valuable landscape.
+Some sites may be significant to local communities in cultural/religious/historical/archaeological aspects.
+If construction takes place at or nearby such sensitive socioenvironmental features, threats or severe/permanent damages may be caused to such sites.
+Such potential high impacts should be identified in the early stage of subproject planning and avoided in the ART project. or any area that is protected as a green space.
+Only use legal timber for construction by requiring the supplier to show a certificate for timber Only use local native species of vegetation for planting and restoration of natural landforms Do not dig excessive amounts of sand, gravel or rocks from rivers for construction.
+Do not extract materials from coral reefs for construction materials.
+Others (specify)Others (specify)